GenerateNU/sac/frontend/STYLEGUIDE.md

     - Components that are only used in one part of the app should be in a `_components` folder in that part of the app
     - Avoid hardcoding properties
     - Never use `any` as a type
+- Avoid using `Component` or `Screen` as an modifier for a file name as it is implied

 ```js
 // Button.tsx